Breast Implants Sydney

 In its very accessible location in Sydney’s central CBD, our highly-experienced team of Cosmetic & Specialist Plastic Surgeons at Breast Excellence® can offer patients the full spectrum of Cosmetic Breast Surgery – from straightforward Breast Augmentations right though to more complex surgeries such as Implant Replacements, Breast Lifts, Breast Reductions and the correction of Breast Implant complications such as Capsular Contracture, Implant Displacement and Implant Ruptures.

-We also regularly receive requests from new patients with Breast Implants who simply wish to “go bigger”.
+We also regularly receive requests from new patients who already have Breast Implants but simply wish to “go bigger”.

-The simple reason that Breast Excellence is able to offer the full spectrum of Breast Augmentation techniques and all types of Breast Implants is due to the versatility and expertise of its experienced team of Cosmetic and Specialist Plastic Surgeons each of whom has a special area of interest.
+The simple reason that Breast Excellence is able to offer the full spectrum of Breast Augmentation procedures and all types of Breast Implants is due to the versatility and expertise of its experienced team of Surgeons each of whom has a special area of interest.

 Our Surgeons are: